Calvin-CS/slo-classifiers/topic/readme.md

 - latent_dirichlet_allocation-model.py
     - Scikit-Learn LDA Topic Model Algorithm.

+- non-negative-matrix-factorization-model
+    - Scikit-Learn Non-Negative Matrix Factorization Topic Model Algorithm.

 &nbsp;

 - topic-modeling-algorithms-table-of-contents.ipynb
-    - Jupyter Notebook table of contentsn file linking to each of the topic analysis sub-categories.
+    - Jupyter Notebook table of contents file linking to each of the topic analysis sub-categories.

 - topic_extraction_utility_functions.py
     - utility functions for Twitter topic extraction.

-- topic-modeling-code-examples/
-    - example code running topic modeling algorithms on a sample dataset (not our Twitter dataset)
+### TBL Directory:

+- Refer to README.md in this directory for more information.

+- This directory contains all Jupyter Notebook and Python files related to the supervised/unsupervised algorithms used for SLO TBL topic classification.